A New Way to Learn Economics - Slashdot

 Cronyism.
 It's CRONYism, dammit!
 Sheesh, no wonder capitalism is so hard.

-An ideolog's wet dream (Score:2, Insightful)
+An ideolog's wet dream (Score:4, Insightful)

 From the Article: